Evergy: 100 power poles snapped during severe weather on Friday

-KANSAS CITY, MO (KCTV) --- Heavy wind gusts and straight line wind in excess of 80 miles per hour resulted in numerous power outages and damaged power poles in the metro area.
+KANSAS CITY, Missouri (KCTV) -- Heavy wind gusts and straight line wind in excess of 80 miles per hour resulted in numerous power outages and damaged power poles in the metro area.

 Evergy says there were about 100 poles snapped, downed or damaged from Friday's storms